bagisto/bagisto-docs/create_package.md

   - [Register Method](https://laravel.com/docs/7.x/providers#the-register-method){: target="\_blank"}

-   If you have **Bagisto Package Generator** then you need to type this command, this command will generate service provider for you.
+   If you want to do with **Bagisto Package Generator** then you need to type this command, this command will generate service provider for you.

   ~~~php
   php artisan package:make-provider HelloWorldServiceProvider ACME/HelloWorld